Formatting Text

 This new flush function has three responsibilities:

-1. It must align the words along the line;
+1. it must align the words along the baseline (see Figure 5);

 Here’s what it looks like, step by step:

 Since we want words to line up “on the line”, let’s start by computing where that line should be.
-That depends on the metrics for all the fonts involved:
+That depends on the tallest word on the line:

 def flush(self):